Anvi98/linear_regression/README.md

 ## Description

 In this repository, I show how to implement a very basic linear regression model using python python.
-I intentionally didn't used OOP programming because there is no need for this simple task, but anyone could give it a try as an extra exercise.
+I intentionally didn't use OOP programming because there is no need for this simple task, but anyone could give it a try as an extra exercise.

 This is how the model learns through the training phase:

-At the begining, the weights and bias (parameters) are initialized to random values.
-(Actually there is a lot to say about how to correctly initialize the the weights at the begining but let make it simple for this task.)
+At the beginning, the weights and bias (parameters) are initialized to random values.
+(Actually, there is a lot to say about how to correctly initialize the weights at the beginning but let's make it simple for this task.)

 ![screen](regression_learning.gif)

-### General Good Practice

-- Make sure that there are [no linter errors](https://github.com/microverseinc/linters-config).
-- Make sure that I used correct flow [Gitflow](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/github_flow.md).
-- Make sure that I documented your work [in a professional way](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/documentation/articles/professional_repo_rules.md).

 ### Task requirements

-- This task does not require any libraries requirements excepts numpy and matplotlib.
+- This task does not require any library requirements except numpy and matplotlib.

 so be sure to have numpy and matplotlib on your system otherwise run this on your terminal: